Safe Structures Program (Formerly LIAP)

 - LIAP staff will provide technical assisstance to the owner, even when the goal is full legalization rather than limited immunity.

-Click on the links for more information and how to apply for LIAP certification or email LIAP@santacruzcounty.us
+For more information and how to apply for LIAP certification, please visit the Building Counter during regular business hours or email LIAP@santacruzcounty.us